scyjth/biosteam_lca/README.rst

 U.S LCI     ``'us-lci'``
 ==========  ================

 User can choose from over 840+ different impact assessment methods, and automatically calculate the impact scores for any unit processes.
-Other than specified, the default assessment methods are the 'U.S. EPA TRACI2.0 <https://www.epa.gov/chemical-research/tool-reduction-and-assessment-chemicals-and-other-environmental-impacts-traci/>`__.
+Other than specified, the default assessment methods are the `U.S. EPA TRACI2.0 <https://www.epa.gov/chemical-research/tool-reduction-and-assessment-chemicals-and-other-environmental-impacts-traci/>`__

 License information